 Although formally a part of the Ottoman empire, a group of Mamluq soldiers now govern Iraq as virtually independent rulers. click to view

 The chaos which followed the death of Karim Khan was ended when the cruel Agha Muhammad Khan triumphed over his rivals and became shah (1796).
 His son, Fath ‘Ali Shah succeeded him the following year, and has reigned ever since, presiding over a period of economic stagnation and some territorial loss.

-The British East India Company now controls most of India. click to view
+The British now control most of India. click to view